This post may contain affiliate links. Please read our privacy policy.

 How Do I Prepare Limes?

-The answer is pretty much based on the recipe, or how you plan to use them.
+The answer is pretty much based on the recipe or how you plan to use them.
 It is a good idea to wash and dry limes before using so as to remove the waxy outer layer usually sprayed on to preserve them through shipping.
-This is most important if using the peel, or zest, in any recipes. extracted.
+This is most important if using the peel or zest, in any recipe.

 Limes are used in hundreds of savory and sweet dishes, including beverages.
-Wedges of limes are also often served with seafoods or chicken to squeeze over before eating.
-If you prefer the flavor of limes over lemons, or vice versa, they are pretty interchangeable in recipes (and this is useful to know if you have one, and the other is called for in a recipe – just switch them up – slightly different flavor, but it will work fine).
+Wedges of limes are also often served with seafood or chicken to squeeze over before eating.

 How to Juice Limes